sendbird/sendbird-calls-directcall-quickstart-react-native/README.md

 #### Remote notification (FCM)

-You can handle [Remote Message](https://firebase.google.com/docs/reference/android/com/google/firebase/messaging/FirebaseMessagingService#public-void-onmessagereceived-remotemessage-message) in the Native side, or use [`react-native-firebase`](https://github.com/invertase/react-native-firebase) to handle it in Javascript.
+You can either handle [Remote Message](https://firebase.google.com/docs/reference/android/com/google/firebase/messaging/FirebaseMessagingService#public-void-onmessagereceived-remotemessage-message) on the Native side, or you can use [`react-native-firebase`](https://github.com/invertase/react-native-firebase) to handle it in Javascript.

 ```java
 // java